Skip to content

 Topics

-A topic is an entity that exists within the context of an application, representing isolated namespaces for messages, subscriptions and publications.
+A topic is another virtual entity that exists within the context of an application, representing isolated namespaces for messages, subscriptions and publications.
 Each application can hold hundreds of topics, each of them with up to thousands of subscribers.

 The following are possible topics categories: